 This introduction to web programming will explore a variety of tools used for web page creation.
-An introduction to client side internet website programming, this course covers HTML, CSS, DHTML, and JavaScript.
-Prereg 152-126 - Programming & Database.
-Introduction to Concepts
+An introduction to client side internet website programming, this course covers HTML, CSS, DHTML, and JavaScript PREREQUISITES: 152-126 - Programming & Database, Introduction to Concepts

-Databases.
-Advanced 3.00
+152-146 Databases.
+Advanced

 This course offers students an introduction to enterprise data server technology.
-The class covers the concepts of both relational and object relational databases and the powerful SQL programming language.
+The class 152-149 covers the concepts of both relational and object relational databases and the powerful SQL programming language.
 Students are taught to create and maintain database objects and to store, retrieve, and manipulate data.
-Demonstrations and hands-on practice reinforce the fundamental concepts.
-Prereq 152-126 - Programming & Database, Introduction to Concepts
+Demonstrations and hands-on practice reinforce the fundamental concepts PREREQUISITES: 152-126 - Programming & Database.
+Introduction to Concepts design principles, such as color theory and layout, as they relate to interface design and interactive graphics creation.
+Students will use Flash to create graphics, animation, and rollover buttons.
+Web sites and multimedia will be designed and programmed using action script, which is the built in programming language in Flash.
+COREQUISITES: 150-105 - Network/Web

-IT Web Graphics - Flash 2.00
+152-147 IT Web Graphics - Flash

+2.00 This course will teach students basic